Interactive Visual Reasoning under Uncertainty: Experiment

 \paragraph{Pixel-Input \ac{rl} Agents}

-With poor performance of \ac{ppo} and NOTEARS, we only consider \ac{ddpg} and \ac{td-3} in the pixel-input experiments.
-As shown in \cref{tab:rl_pixel}, all the models tested in the pixel-input version of \ac{est} catastrophically fail with random level problem-solving accuracy and total reward.
-Surprisingly, while their rewards are slightly higher than the random agent, their problem-solving accuracy is even worse, let alone the conspicuously large gap from the performance under the symbol-input circumstance.
-We carefully check the output of these agents and found that belief and trial predicted by agents oscillate around $0.5$, indicating that they have difficulty learning to understand \ac{est} environment from pixel-level input.
-Our results show that current models still struggle in understanding the complexity of perceived causality, and traditional \ac{rl} methods should be further improved in representation learning to help scientific discovery.
+We consider \ac{ddpg} and \ac{td-3} with the pixel-input experiments.
+As shown in \cref{tab:result}, all the models tested in the pixel-input version of \ac{env} catastrophically fail with random-level problem-solving accuracy and total reward.
+Surprisingly, while their rewards are slightly higher than the random agent's, their problem-solving accuracy is even worse, let alone the conspicuously large gap from the performance under the symbol-input circumstance.
+We carefully checked the output of these agents and found that belief and trial predicted by agents oscillated around $0.5$, indicating that they had difficulty learning to understand the \ac{env} environment from pixel-level input.
+Our results suggest that current models should be further improved in representation learning to help interactive reasoning under uncertainty.

 \paragraph{Comparison}